Battle of Haguenau: Battle

 Pichegru ordered Saint-Cyr, a mere lieutenant colonel, to take command of Pierre's brigade on 6 December.
 After his brigade was reinforced, Saint-Cyr moved on Berstheim on the 8th.
 The Royalists taunted the Republicans, asking if they were bringing them more artillery to capture.
 Saint-Cyr advanced his light troops to the edge of the village before pulling back.
 The émigré infantry under General Gelb and cavalry led by Louis Antoine, Duke of Enghien rushed in pursuit.
 On this day the Royalists were mauled and Gelb was killed while Enghien's coat was riddled with bullet holes.
 The Duke of Bourbon narrowly escaped death.
 When he cut his way into the 19th Line Infantry, a Republican officer recognized him and saluted with his sword rather than running him through.
 On 9 December, Saint-Cyr advanced on Berstheim again and was surprised to find that the Royalists had retired.
 This move was part of Wurmser's deliberate withdrawal to the Moder.

 Once established in his Moder defenses, Wurmser repelled assault after assault by Pichegru.
 The French commander reinforced Desaix on the right in an effort to seize Bischwiller.
 Michaud hammered at the Coalition forts north of Brumath while Ferino attacked southwest of Haguenau.
-Off to the west, Hatry's division repeatedly tried to cross the Zinzel River at Mertzwiller but was driven back each time.
+Off to the west, Hatry's division repeatedly tried to cross the Zinsel du Nord River at Mertzwiller but was driven back each time.
 Despite being able to hold off the frontal attacks of the Army of the Rhine, Wurmser became anxious about his western flank.

 In the Battle of Kaiserslautern on 28 to 30 November 1793, the Duke of Brunswick repulsed the Army of the Moselle under Lazare Hoche.
 Thwarted there, Hoche began shifting his army to the right.
 Already on 23 November Philippe-Joseph Jacob's division reached Niederbronn-les-Bains on the edge of the Vosges, behind Wurmser's right flank.
 Hoche feinted at Kaiserslautern again but in actuality, he ordered his left wing to fortify Pirmasens and Blieskastel while throwing his weight to the east.
 On 5 December, a second division arrived near Niederbronn and its commander Alexandre Camille Taponier assumed control of both divisions.

 Taponier's 12,000 troops began fighting their way down the Niederbronn valley on 8 December.
 On 12 December, Jean Grangeret's 10,000-man division joined the other Army of Moselle troops.
 Pichegru and Hoche met at Niederbronn on the 14th to arrange for their two armies to act together.
 A series a battles ensued in which François Joseph Lefebvre took command of Jacob's division and Jean-de-Dieu Soult led an independent detachment.
 The Battle of Froeschwiller ended on 22 December when the Army of the Moselle captured Froeschwiller, Woerth and Reichshoffen.
 This event prompted Wurmser to abandon Haguenau and begin retreating to the Lines of Wissembourg on the Lauter River, closely pursued by the Army of the Rhine.